Mikami Shrine: History

 The foundation of Mikami Jinja is uncertain.
-While it is known that Fujiwara no Fuhito ordered the construction of a shrine at the current location in 718 AD, archaeological excavations have found the that the area was connected with rituals pertaining to Mount Mikami from a much earlier period.
+While it is known that Fujiwara no Fuhito ordered the construction of a shrine at the current location in 718 AD, archaeological excavations have found that the area was connected with rituals pertaining to Mount Mikami from a much earlier period.
 In the Meiji period, 24 dōtaku were excavated at the foot of the mountain, indicating that it was worshipped from the Yayoi period.

 The shrine is mentioned in several occasions in the Nihon Sandai Jitsuroku completed in 901 and is also mentioned in the Engishiki list of shrines in Ōmi Province dated 927 AD.

-In 1876, following the Meiji restoration and the establishment of the Modern system of ranked Shinto shrines under State Shinto, the shrine was officially designated a “county shrine”.
-It was promoted to the rank of “prefectural shrine” in 1913 and to Kanpei-taisha, or Imperial shrine of the 2nd rank in 1924.
+In 1876, following the Meiji restoration and the establishment of the Modern system of ranked Shinto shrines under State Shinto, the shrine was officially designated a "county shrine".
+It was promoted to the rank of "prefectural shrine" in 1913 and to Kanpei-taisha, or Imperial shrine of the 2nd rank in 1924.

 Mikami Jinja is a ten-minute drive from Yasu Station on then JR West Biwako Line.